enter the endlessly inventive, surreal world of wes anderson inspired art

 Christine Aria Hostetler Baggage Brothers, © 2016 Spoke Art Gallery

-It was Wes Anderson's father - by way of a Google Alert - who notified his son of an art exhibition in San Francisco which paid tribute to films like Rushmore and The Royal Tenenbaums in ways not dissimilar to his movie making style.
-Though Anderson Snr was not especially impressed by the Bad Dads moniker, inferring some sort of a slight to himself by way of the fictional dysfunctional fathers in his son's work, his son approved of the surreal, eccentric and smart visual art in the Bad Dads show.
+It was Wes Anderson's father — by way of a Google Alert — who notified his son of an art exhibition in San Francisco which paid tribute to films like Rushmore and The Royal Tenenbaums in ways not dissimilar to his movie making style.
+Though Anderson Sr. was not especially impressed by its Bad Dads moniker, inferring some sort of a slight to himself by way of the fictional dysfunctional fathers in his son's work.
+His son approved of the surreal, eccentric, and smart visual art in the Bad Dads show.

 So he should.
-The yearly exhibition, which first opened in San Francisco on Hallowe'en night 2010, indicates both the fan love for Wes Anderson's work and just how rich the worlds he creates are.
-So rich, in fact, that the 100 or so visual artists from painters, sculptors, designers, illustrators to craft makers involved in the first exhibition, all came up with works as individual as, and as connected to, the films that inspired them.
+The yearly exhibition, which first opened in San Francisco on Hallowe'en night 2010, indicates both the fan love for Anderson's work and just how rich the worlds he creates are.
+So rich, in fact, that the 100 or so visual artists from painters, sculptors, designers, illustrators, and craft makers involved in the first exhibition, all came up with works as individual as, and as connected to, the films that inspired them.

 The exhibition was so successful it allowed curator Ken Harman to quit his day job and move from pop up into gallery space proper, Spoke Art in downtown San Fran's Tenderloin district.
 Since then, word of Bad Dads has spread.
 Last year it showed in Chelsea, New York where it received such a phenomenal reception that the show was extended from two to five days.
 Some visitors even dressed as Anderson characters for the occasion.